 The Plasma Rotating Electrode Process (PREP) process has long been considered the ‘Rolls-Royce’ of metal powder production processes.
 The powder is manufactured by spinning a bar at high RPMs and melting the end with a plasma torch.
 The centrifugal force then throws the liquid metal out radially and droplets are formed and solidified.
 The powder is perfectly spherical and very clean.

-PREP is best for coarser powder; however, new plants use higher RPM systems that can decrease the particle size to better suit AM.
+PREP is best for coarser powder; however, new plants use higher RPM systems that can decrease the particle size to better suit Additive Manufacturing.
 This has also reduced costs to within a competitive price range for high quality AM applications.

 Water and hybrid atomisation

 Water atomisation is the highest volume metal powder production technology.
 It is used primarily to produce powder for press and sintered Powder Metallurgy automotive parts, as well as being popular in the Metal Injection Mouding (MIM) industry.

 In this process, a metal stream is disintegrated with high pressure water.
 Since the metal is cooled very quickly, the droplets do not have time to spheroidise, resulting in an irregular powder.
 The smaller fractions of the water atomised powder (below 30 µm) are, however, more spherical and can potentially be used for powder bed processes which can spread finer powder.